-Ways Congress Can Protect Wildlife and Fund the Government in 2018
+No Excuses, Congress Can Both Protect Wildlife and Fund the Government in 2018

 In our own lives, the new year often comes with a to-do list.
 Whether it’s filing financial paperwork or setting goals for the year ahead like going to the gym more, we often find ourselves scrambling to be prepared for the turning of the calendar page.

 At the end of 2017, Congress was doing the same thing.
-One of the actions Congress took before leaving for its holiday recess was moving the deadline to fund the government to January 19.
-By next Friday, Congress must decide the spending levels for all federal programs for the year.
+One of the actions Congress took before leaving for its holiday recess was moving the deadline to fund the government to January 19th, and then just moved the deadline once again.
+By March 23rd, Congress must decide the spending levels for all federal programs for the year.
 But as Congress’s to-do list looks right now, our country’s wildlife may be left out to dry.
-So here are three things we are asking Congress to make sure are included in their New Year’s resolutions when deciding federal spending in the coming weeks:
+So here are two things we are asking Congress to make sure are included in their to-do list when deciding federal spending in the coming weeks:

 #1: No Anti-Environmental Policy Riders Attached to Spending Bills